Grays Peak

 RyanFSpack, CC0, via Wikimedia Commons; Image Size Adjusted

 Colorado is a state in the Mountain West subregion of the Western United States.
 It encompasses most of the Southern Rocky Mountains as well as the northeastern portion of the Colorado Plateau and the western edge of the Great Plains.
+"Colorado" is the Spanish adjective meaning "ruddy," the color of red sandstone.
+Colorado is nicknamed the "Centennial State" because it became a state one century after the signing of the United States Declaration of Independence.

+Colorado is notable for its diverse geography, which includes alpine mountains, high plains, deserts with huge sand dunes, and deep canyons.
 A little less than half of Colorado is flat and rolling land.
 East of the Rocky Mountains are the Colorado Eastern Plains of the High Plains, the section of the Great Plains within Nebraska at elevations ranging from roughly 3,350 to 7,500 feet (1,020 to 2,290 m).
 The Colorado plains are mostly prairies but also include deciduous forests, buttes, and canyons.

 Roughly 70% of Colorado's population resides along the eastern edge of the Rocky Mountains in the Front Range Urban Corridor between Cheyenne, Wyoming, and Pueblo, Colorado.
 This region is partially protected from prevailing storms that blow in from the Pacific Ocean region by the high Rockies in the middle of Colorado.
-The "Front Range" includes Denver, Boulder, Fort Collins, Loveland, Castle Rock, Colorado Springs, Pueblo, Greeley, and other townships and municipalities in between.
+The "Front Range" includes Denver, Boulder, Fort Collins, Colorado Springs, Pueblo, and other townships and municipalities in between.
 On the other side of the Rockies, the significant population centers in Western Colorado (which is not considered the "Front Range") are the cities of Grand Junction, Durango, and Montrose.

 The Rocky Mountains within Colorado contain 53 true peaks with a total of 58 that are 14,000 feet (4,267 m) or higher in elevation above sea level, known as fourteeners.
 These mountains are largely covered with trees such as conifers and aspens up to the tree line, at an elevation of about 12,000 feet (3,658 m) in southern Colorado to about 10,500 feet (3,200 m) in northern Colorado.
 Above this tree line only alpine vegetation grows.
 Only small parts of the Colorado Rockies are snow-covered year-round.

 Much of the alpine snow melts by mid-August with the exception of a few snow-capped peaks and a few small glaciers.
-The Colorado Mineral Belt, stretching from the San Juan Mountains in the southwest to Boulder and Central City on the front range, contains most of the historic gold- and silver-mining districts of Colorado.
+The Colorado Mineral Belt, stretching from the San Juan Mountains in the southwest to Boulder on the front range, contains most of the historic gold- and silver-mining districts of Colorado.
 Mount Elbert is the highest summit of the Rocky Mountains.
 The 30 highest major summits of the Rocky Mountains of North America all lie within the state.

 The Continental Divide of the Americas extends along the crest of the Rocky Mountains.
 The area of Colorado to the west of the Continental Divide is called the Western Slope of Colorado.
 West of the Continental Divide, water flows to the southwest via the Colorado River and the Green River into the Gulf of California.